Tainted\\Coders

 just_releasedwill return true for one frame after a release event

 Internally, Bevy has builtin systems like keyboard_input_system, mouse_button_input_system.
-These input systems are reacting to events to set the state of the resources.
+These input systems are reacting to events to set the state of these resources.

-We can read these events in general by listening to KeyboardInput events:
+We can read these events in general by listening to KeyboardInput messages:

 /// Track keyboard inputs — useful for debugging or keybinding tools